 When a hardship or loss occurs, a claim is made.
 This is an official request for the insurer to pay for a covered loss.
 The insured’s agent or broker can assist in claiming benefits.
 Supporting documents will be required, depending on the type of loss (for example, photographs of an injury or property damage for an accident or property insurance claim, or a death certificate for a life insurance claim) during claims processing or claims investigation.

-There are different types of insurance
+Different types of insurance

 Life insurance provides payment to the insured’s family and loved ones after the insured’s death.
 The insured names a person or persons (beneficiary/beneficiaries) who will receive the death benefit as stated in the policy.
 The proceeds or death benefit are tax-free.